 Ever wonder what happened to computer storage company Hitachi?
 Those of you with better things to do than keep your antennae tuned to this sort of thing may not know Hitachi was absorbed into Western Digital.
 In fact we’re coming on nearly a full year since the changing of hands.
 Hitachi’s old HDD business in now known as HGST, a separate division of WD proper.
 Their newest solution under the HGST label is the 1TB 7200rpm 32MB cache Travelstar 2.5-inch High Performance SATA III hard drive.
+If you want a hard drive with more space, take a look at our Western Digital WD Black 4TB internal SATA 6gb/s hard drive review.
+Or you could compare with our Seagate Barracuda 3TB 7200RPM internal hard drive review.

 This drive like the Seagate hybrid solid state drive are made with the reduced footprint for either mobile use or installation within a mini PC such as the Sapphire EDGE or the recently reviewed Lenovo Q190.
 To contrast, the Seagate SSHD uses a 64mb cache and whirs along at a slower 5400rpm.
 But it attempts to compensate with speedier flash memory.
 Other features of the Travelstar include an enlarged sector size of 4,096 (4k) from the more standard 512 byte, shock tolerance, eco-conscious halogen-free design and lower power consumption that should help keep your system powered for a bit longer.